headless-start/headless-start/README.md

 ## 👨‍💻 About Me

 With a strong foundation in Academia 📖 and Industry 💼, I specialize in Machine Learning 🤖, Computer Vision 🖼️, Natural Language Processing (NLP) 🔤, and Large Language Models (LLMs) 🏆.
-Passionate about AI innovation, I focus on building efficient models, developing scalable AI solutions, and applying software development to create impactful, real-world applications.
+Passionate about AI innovation, I focus on software development, building efficient models, and developing scalable AI solutions to create impactful, real-world applications.

 Let's collaborate and build something amazing! ✨